attilaberencsi/ztestfolderlogic/README.md

-# ztestfolderlogic
-Folders with arbitrary hiererchy and name
+# Folders / pckages with arbitrary hierarchy and name